Global identification of dynamic panel models with interactive effects

+Therefore, for almost every parameterization, $\tilde{\alpha}=\alpha$ is a necessary condition for \eqref{eq5:objective} to hold in the presence of individual fixed effects.
+Hence, $\alpha$ is almost surely globally identified outside a low-dimensional exceptional subset of the parameter space.
+To characterize this subset, let $ Q=\Psi_{1,1}\Psi_{2,2}-\Psi_{1,2}^{2}$.
+The Lebesgue-null exceptional set used in the preceding argument is given by\footnote{Our proof strategy does not establish identification in this region of the parameter space, but it does not imply that this region is necessarily underidentified.
+It remains an open question.} \begin{small}

-{\bf Remark.} We have proven identification for the case when \( T = 6 \).
-Larger \( T \) only strengthens the identification.
-One way to see this is by applying the same normalization used for the case of $T=6$ even when \( T > 6 \).
+\end{small} Each component of $\Theta^{*}_{(1)}$ is contained in the zero set of a nonzero polynomial in the finite-dimensional parameter vector.
+Therefore, $\Theta^{*}_{(1)}$ has Lebesgue measure zero.
+For every $\theta^0\in\Theta\setminus\Theta^{*}_{(1)}$, Cases~\ref{casep:1}--\ref{casep:4} can occur only on sets of factor realizations with probability zero.
+Hence, with probability one over the factor realizations, the only remaining possibility is Case~\ref{casep:5}, namely $\tilde\alpha=\alpha$.\end{proof} \begin{remark} We have proven almost-sure identification for the case when $ T = 6 $.
+Larger $ T $ only strengthens the identification.
+One way to see this is by applying the same normalization used for the case of $T=6$ even when $ T > 6 $.
 This corresponds to a non-tail normalization.
-That is, the transpose of \( \mathbf{F} \) is written as:
+That is, the transpose of $ \mathbf{F} $ is written as:

-Our entire proof carries over without any modification. \end{proof}
+Our entire proof carries over without any modification. \end{remark}

-Given global identification of $\alpha$, it becomes clear that the rest of the parameters are almost surely globally identified as well.
-This can be formalized in the following Theorem.